 “How do I clean my hummingbird feeders?”

-The above question is common for anyone that feeds hummingbirds in their backyard.
+The above question is common for anyone who feeds hummingbirds in their backyard.
 Everyone that I know cares deeply for their hummers, and they want to make sure their birds have fresh and clean nectar at all times.

-The sugars in the water eventually break down, which causes all sorts of nasty things, such as mold, fungus, and bacteria.
+The sugars in the water will break down, which causes all sorts of nasty things, such as mold, fungus, and bacteria.
 The last thing you want is for a hummingbird to accidentally ingest some of this contaminated sugar water because you didn’t clean your feeders properly!

 Today, I am providing a guide to everything you need to know about cleaning hummingbird feeders.

 Below is how this post is organized.
-(Click each hyperlink below to jump to that specific section)
+(Click each hyperlink below to jump to that specific section.)

 - Includes different strategies and materials you may need.